DilermadoJefferson/DilermadoJefferson/README.md

 - 👋 Hi, I'm @DilermadoJefferson.

-- 🌱 In its own development phase, learning to be a developer with Gama academy.
+- 🌱 In its own development phase, learning to be a software developer with the Transfero academy.